konnano/brew_list/README.en.md

 '-dd' option　Unistall Formula, don't need only Formula is displayed in order by tree

-'-ddd' option　Unistall Formula, don't need only Formula, uninstall list in order by pipe.
+'-ddd' option　Unistall Formula, don't need only Formula, uninstall list in order

-Please check -dd or -de option   ( brew_list -ddd Formula | xargs brew uninstall )
+Please check -dd or -de option

 '-u' option　Installed Formula depend on Formula is displayed